All Guides About Start Here

 Do I need a broker to sell my micro SaaS?

-For businesses under $100K ARR, self-listing on Acquire.com is usually sufficient.
-Above $100K ARR, a broker like Empire Flippers or FE International typically earns their commission through higher multiples and better buyer quality.
+For businesses under $100K a year in subscriptions, listing it yourself on Acquire.com is usually enough.
+Above $100K a year, a broker like Empire Flippers or FE International usually earns back their commission through higher sale prices and better buyers.